Nomisv/MR-Nomisv/README.md

 # Milestone 1

+Group: Xueteng Qian, Haiyang Wu

+We have the same code and files.

 In this stage, since we only need to use one map worker and one reduce worker, we call `mapWorker` once to produce intermediate data and call `reduceWorker` once to process intermediate data and output result to a file.